-It is difficult to know how many people are sexually exploited in the UK, as sexual exploitation is a difficult area to research with accuracy.
-What we do know is that the legal and illegal sex industry is an ever expanding arena for sexual exploitation against women, children and men.
-Street prostitution, off-street prostitution, sex tourism, international/domestic trafficking and pornography affect every town and city across the UK.
+It is difficult to know exactly how many people are sexually exploited in the UK, as this is a difficult area to research with accuracy (see University of Bristol research into prevalence).
+Exploitation, however, happens within street prostitution, massage parlours, brothels, saunas, sex tourism, international/domestic trafficking and pornography, and therefore in some aspect affects every town and city across the UK.

 What we do know is that the sex industry is a conducive context for harm, violence and exploitation of women.

 As the recent research commissioned by the Home Office demonstrated, there is great complexity and diversity regarding the sex industry in England and Wales today.
 We need to be cautious in making any generalised claims on this issue.

 However, there is wide consensus that those who sell sex should not be criminalised (i.e. fined, arrested or imprisoned) but there is strong disagreement about whether the purchase of sex should be criminalised, entirely decriminalised or regulated.
 This debate can be very polarised, and Beyond the Streets seeks to find a nuanced position, based on research and directly speaking to women with lived experience, especially those who have been harmed or experienced abuse or sexual exploitation within the sex industry, in all its varied forms.